rexuime/CollectGame/README.md

 To build and run the project, make sure you have a C++ compiler (like `g++`) and `make` installed.

-'''bash
-make            # Compiles the main simulation and test files ./bin/main      # Runs the simulation make clean      # Removes compiled binaries and object files
+- make            # Compiles the main simulation and test files
+- ./bin/main      # Runs the simulation
+- make clean      # Removes compiled binaries and object files

 ---